halderavik/followup_ques_AI/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

 The Survey Intelligence API is a fully functional Flask-based REST API that generates intelligent follow-up questions for survey responses using DeepSeek LLM.
-The API is designed to help survey creators gather deeper insights by automatically suggesting relevant follow-up questions based on respondent answers.
+The API is designed to help survey creators gather deeper insights by automatically suggesting exactly 3 relevant follow-up questions with specific types: Reason, Example, and Impact.

 ## ✅ Current Status: MVP Complete